Mudlet/Mudlet/src/mudlet-lua/tests/README.md

 	  - Setting `Path` and `PATHEXT` is fine
 2. Install Busted
 	- Open a command prompt and enter `luarocks install busted`
-	- If you get a command not recognized message
+	- If you get a `'luarocks' is not recognized...` message:
 	  - You may need to add the LuaRocks directory to your `Path` system environment variable and restart
 	  - Alternatively, navigate the command prompt to the LuaRocks directory to run LuaRocks commands

 You're now ready to run the tests.